theoden8/sh-project/README.md

 # files

-* graph_utils.py - simple graph utilities, such as generating, drawing etc
+* graph_utils.py: simple graph utilities, such as generating, drawing etc

-* homomorphism_solver.py - mediocre homomorphism solver
+* homomorphism_solver.pyx: mediocre homomorphism solver (rewritten in Cython)

-* plot_graph_families.py - generates pictures of some graph families.
+* plot_graph_families.py: generates pictures of some graph families.
 Exists here for the purposes of testing graph_utils

-* solve_homomorphism.py - tries to find a homomorphism between two given graphs
+* solve_homomorphism.py: tries to find a homomorphism between two given graphs

-* plot_homomorphism.py - generates an image of a given graph homomorphism
+* plot_homomorphism.py: generates an image of a given graph homomorphism

+* profile_homomorphism.py: generates an overview of python profiling information on the solver

+* setup.py: compile homomorphism solver into a shared library

   ---